-An interesting discussion of the possible etymology of the word "gazpacho"
+An interesting discussion of the possible etymology of the word "gazpacho."

 How to Make Gazpacho Soup

 Traditionally, gazpacho is pounded by hand.
 I definitely recommend trying to make it this way at least once, if you have a mortar and pestle.
-(It can be a fun project for a kid, too, with adequate supervision and enough towels to clean up the mess!)
+(It can be a fun project for kids, too, with adequate supervision and enough towels to clean up the mess!)
 But I have to admit, when it's hot outside and I'm craving a cold, savory treat, I am extremely grateful for my handy Cuisinart.

 The process is extremely simple: Peel and chop raw ingredients, soak bread in water and squeeze out, puree with olive oil, vinegar, salt, and cumin.
 You never even have to touch the stove!
 Just be sure you prepare the soup at least two hours ahead, as it needs the time in the refrigerator for all the flavors to really meld.

-A note on texture:
+A Note on Texture

 - 4 thick slices day-old bread

 - 1 bell pepper, red or green